 There are two forms of the condition: familial and sporadic.
 The familial form is passed from parent to child, and affected individuals typically have multiple cerebral cavernous malformations.
 The sporadic form occurs in people with no family history of the disorder.
 These individuals typically have only one malformation.

-Cerebral cavernous malformations affect about 0.5 percent of the population worldwide.
+Cerebral cavernous malformations affect about 16 to 50 per 10,000 people worldwide.

 The precise functions of these genes are not fully understood.
 Studies show that the proteins produced from these genes are found in the junctions connecting neighboring blood vessel cells.
 The proteins interact with each other as part of a complex that strengthens the interactions between cells and limits leakage from the blood vessels.
 Mutations in any of the three genes impair the function of the protein complex, resulting in weakened cell-to-cell junctions and increased leakage from vessels as seen in cerebral cavernous malformations.

 Mutations in these three genes account for 85 to 95 percent of all cases of familial cerebral cavernous malformations.
 The remaining 5 to 15 percent of cases may be due to mutations in unidentified genes or to other unknown causes.
 Mutations in the KRIT1, CCM2, and PDCD10 genes are not involved in sporadic cerebral cavernous malformations.
 The cause of this form of the condition is unknown.

 This condition has an autosomal dominant pattern of inheritance, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In the familial form, an affected person inherits the mutation from one affected parent.

 Most people with cerebral cavernous malformations have the sporadic form of the disorder.
 These cases occur in people with no history of the disorder in their family.